panditprogrammer/panditprogrammer/README.md

 - https://ugocash.net : Transfer Money With The QRCode
 - https://assisting.in : A well-structured program which can play a role of decision support system (for NEET etc)
 - https://bizmapia.com : A business listing website for individual, company etc. Advertising products and services and get customer for your business.
+- http://pawanjaiswal.in : A Social MLA website for getting public Insights and engagements.